tjtharrison/README.md/README.md

 <span class="green">Documentation:</span> In all teams I have lead, I have built up a strong collection of documentation based on projects and applications we have built as a team, runbooks for routine tasks, internal processes / ways of working and diagrams for implemented solutions.
 I find this is the most efficient way to onboard new team members and help existing team members gain experience with new services.
 I am profficient in writing sequence diagrams to help explain technical solutions to a wider audidence within the company.

-<span class="green">Documentation:</span> In all teams I have lead, I have built up a strong collection of documentation based on projects and applciations we have built as a team, runbooks for routine tasks, internal processes / ways of working and diagrams for implemented solutions.
-I enjoy writing sequence diagrams to help explain technical solutions to a wider audidence within the company.

 ## Key Technical Skills

+<span class="green">DevSecOps:</span> Worked with stakeholders and SMEs within the business to build out, document and improve on the DevSecOps toolchain (From developer environments up to production).
+Improved security monitoring and alerting with Datadog.

+<span class="green">Cloud Security:</span> Proven experience working with security services within AWS (AWS Config, Cloudtrail, Security Hub, Guardduty etc).
+As part of my role as Security Infrastructure lead I also ran incident response for high severity incidents and wrote mitigating runbooks for Cloud security incidents.

 <span class="green">Cloud Management:</span> I have over 6 years experience working with AWS across a wide range of services (Including security / compliance focus) with AWS Certs in DevOps Professional / Security Specialist and am currently working towards my Advanced Networking Specialist certificate.
 Experience working with GCP (Including GKE, Networking), Azure (limited) and other smaller Cloud Providers (Scaleway, Digital Ocean etc) as well as code hosting platforms such as Heroku.

-<span class="green">Cloud Security:</span> Proven experience working with security services within AWS (AWS Config, Cloudtrail, Security Hub, Guardduty etc).
-As part of my role as Security Infrastructure lead I also ran incident response for high severity incidents and wrote mitigating runbooks for Cloud security incidents.

 <span class="green">DevOps / Automation:</span> I am a strong believer in DevOps principals and ways of working - Encouraging automation to ensure compliance / standardisation.
 Developing / improving CI/CD pipelines (Experience with Github Actions, Gitlab CI, Teamcity, Jenkins, ArgoCD) deploying both application (Python, NodeJS) and infrastrucutre code (Helm, EKS, GKE, Terraform, Ansible).

 <span class="green">Network Management:</span> I have over 10 years experience working designing / building and supporting networks (On prem / Datacenter / Hybrid Cloud / Pure Cloud) including a strong understanding of supporting technologies (DHCP, DNS, routing, firewalls, logging, SSL Certificates, VPNs).

-<span class="green">Server Management:</span> I also have over 10 years experience building / supporting and monitoring servers (Phyiscal / Virtual / Cloud) across a range of Operating Systems (Windows / Linux / BSD).
+<span class="green">Server Management:</span> I also have over 10 years experience building / supporting and monitoring servers (Physical / Virtual / Cloud) across a range of Operating Systems (Windows / Linux / BSD).
 I am confident using Configuration as Code packages (eg Ansible) to deploy and manage workloads.

-<span class="green">Coding:</span> Competent coder in a set of languages (Bash, Python, Javascript, Powershell).
+<span class="green">Coding:</span> Competent coder in a set of languages (Bash, Python).
 I am comfortable using code Versioning tools (Gitlab, Github, SVN).

 ## Acheivements